Banana Almond Butter Chia Protein Oats

 Also, yes, I am aware that we are halfway through May, which means it is basically summer (and almost my birthday!!!), and I am posting a recipe for oatmeal.
 Sue me.
 I love oatmeal all year round and I’m pretty sure I will continue to eat this meal on repeat this summer.
-I used to be a huge fan of Greek yogurt, but for some reason I haven’t been in the mood for it in months.
-I must have eaten it too much and made myself tired of it.
+I used to be a huge fan of Greek yogurt, but I haven’t been in the mood for it in months.
+I must have eaten it too much and burnt myself out.
 Don’t you hate it when that happens?
 Maybe once it is consistently hot outside I will convert back to Greek yogurt (and smoothies!), but for now, I am sticking with my beloved warm, hearty steel-cut oats.
 Soon you will understand why.

-Although steel-cut oats are the largest component, I must say that almond butter is the real MVP of this recipe.
+Although steel-cut oats are the main ingredient, I must say that the almond butter is the real MVP of this recipe.
 I have this new-ish found obsession with almond butter and I swear I’m going through about a jar a week, which is going to get very expensive and may not fly when Ethan and I get married.
-Ha, but let’s be real; if he ever told me that I couldn’t have my almond butter, there would be some serious problems.
+Haha, but let’s be real; if he ever told me that I couldn’t have my almond butter, there would be some serious problems.
 That’s like telling me I can’t eat when I am hungry.
 In other words, very dangerous territory.
-So I have a feeling he’ll let it go. 😉 The good news is, he loves almond butter too!
-So we’ll eat the pricy stuff and continue to feed our pup Harley cheap ol’ JIF peanut butter, and we’ll all live happily ever after.
+So I have a feeling he’ll let it go. 😉 The good news?
+He loves almond butter too!
+So we’ll eat the pricey stuff and continue to feed our pup Harley cheap ol’ JIF peanut butter, and we’ll all live happily ever after.

 - Cinnamon to taste

-- Combine oats, water, Further Collagen and Organic Digest in a bowl and stir to combine.
+- Combine oats, water/milk, collagen/protein powder and chia seeds in a bowl and stir to combine.

-- Microwave for 1 minute; remove from microwave, stir, and place back in the microwave for ~45-60 seconds, or until oats reach the desired consistency.
-(I like mine to be a little on the “sticky” side, but if you prefer more liquid then you may want to microwave them for less time.)
+- Microwave for 1 minute; remove from microwave, stir, and place back in the microwave for another 45-60 seconds, or until oats reach the desired consistency.

-- Once the oats have reached desired consistency, add your toppings: banana slices, almond butter and some cinnamon!
-You could also top it off with some hemp or flax seeds.
+- Next, add your toppings: banana slices, almond butter and some cinnamon!

 I like to eat my oats along with 2 scrambled eggs with spinach in them for some extra protein (and veggies) post-workout!